nocomplexity/codeaudit/docs/features.md

 # Features

-Codeaudit is a modern Python source code analyzer based on distrust.
+Python Code Audit is a modern Python source code analyzer based on distrust.

-:::{admonition} This Python Code Audit tool has the following features:
+:::{admonition} Python Code Audit tool has the following features:
 :class: tip